GAR-Project/project/README.md

 ## Appendix <a name="appendix"></a>

 We have decided to prepare an appendix so that we can shed some light on obscure topics not directly related to the project itself.
-We'll talk about tangential componentes of the project so that we can have a clearer idea of what's going on in the background and you can get a better grasp of the tools we have employed.
+We'll talk about tangential components of the project so that we can have a clearer idea of what's going on in the background and you can get a better grasp of the tools we have employed.
 It's a win win!

 ### The Vagrantfile

-I bet you have heard about `Virtualbox` this wonderful program lets us virtualize an entire computer inside our own so that we can try new linux-based distros, use a Windows OS from Linux or just "create" a server farm for our own personal needs amongst many other use cases.
+I bet you have heard about `Virtualbox` this wonderful program lets us virtualize an entire computer inside our own so that we can try new Linux-based distros, use a Windows OS from Linux or just "create" a server farm for our own personal needs amongst many other use cases.
 These "virtual computers" are called **Virtual Machines** or **VM**s in `Virtualbox` lingo.
 The "bad" thing is that `Virtualbox` only offers a **GUI** (**G**raphical **U**ser **I**nterface) to manage new and existing VMs which makes the process extremely slow and changes it with each new update (the window titles vary, the menus are in different places...).
 This poses no problem at all to the average user but it becomes a nuisance in scenarios like ours.

 Another point of concern is the VM's provisioning: How can we get files from the host machine into the VM?
 We commonly used shared folders between the host machine and the VM but the set-up process can be a real pain.
 Is there any hope left in the galaxy?
 Yes: Help me `Vagrant`, you are my only hope!